m-spangenberg/ooba-startrek/README.md

 ## Character Portraits

 I have put together a prompt and workflow that uses Stable-Diffusion and Control-Net to produce pleasing portraits based on screenshots of the original characters.
 I will include characters as I find time to generate them.
 Please see the Docs for a [workflow guide](Docs/Guides/guide-portraits.md).
 Below is an example of the results.
 I must also note I am only doing what I can within the hardware limitations of my machine (GTX1060 6GB).
-I suggest exploring ControlNet's stacking of Canny Edge Detection and to produce a stronger likeness.
+I suggest exploring ControlNet's stacking of Canny Edge Detection to produce a stronger likeness.

 ![beverly-troi](Docs/Readme/portrait-prompt-results.png)